adaltas/node-each/doc/index.md

 The following functions are available:

--   `write`
+-   `shift`, `write`
-    Add array elements or key/value pairs to the iteration.
+    Add array elements or key/value pairs at the end of iteration.
+-   `unshift`
+    Add array elements or key/value pairs at the begining of the iteration, just after the last executed element.
 -   `end`
     Stop the iteration, garanty that no item will be emitted after it is called.
 -   `parallel`